msabramo/kallithea/docs/api/api.rst

 API CLIENT
 ++++++++++

-From version 1.4 RhodeCode adds a script that allows to easily communicate with API.
-After installing RhodeCode a `kallithea-api` script will be available.
+From version 1.4 Kallithea adds a script that allows to easily communicate with API.
+After installing Kallithea a `kallithea-api` script will be available.

 To get started quickly simply run::